gepeng86/FAIRness-QualityMeasures/Common FAIR Vocabulary/Common-FAIR-Vocabulary.md

 Common FAIR Vocabulary
 ======================
-A set of consolidated terms pertaining to FAIR Principles based on Peng et al. (2024).
-Capitalized "Principles" denotes the FAIR Principles framework while the lower case of "principles" refers to description of individual FAIR principles.
+The common FAIR vocabulary is a set of consolidated terms pertaining to FAIR Principles based on Peng et al. (2024).
+Capitalized "Principles" denotes the FAIR Principles framework, while the lower case of "principles" refers to the descriptions of individual FAIR principles.

 ---------------------------------------------------
  Class, representing the FAIR Principles Framework